 I have wanted a potting bench forever.
-I moved this old piece of furniture outside and set it up as a potting bench.
-I am finally planting all of my pots!
+When I moved this old piece of furniture outside, I finally had a place to garden all of my pots!

-This “old piece of furniture” might actually originally have been a potting bench.
-I bought it at the flea market and used it in the Carriage House as an art working table.
+This “old piece of furniture” I bought at the flea market and I used it in the Carriage House as an art working table.
 (I am an artist, by the way.)

 Setting Up the Potting Bench

 The timing for this project was perfect because I have a gazillion terracotta pots in my yard that need replanting.
 My previous gardening efforts have been pretty lame as I never had an area to store my materials (as in tools, pots, and potting mix, etc.).
 So I gathered everything I own that is gardening related and brought them out to my new potting bench.

 As you might have guessed, I also bought some plants.
 The colors in our garden are pink, white, and purple.
 And I even found more Dahlias!

 I also brought out all of my pots, many of which I painted with Garden Lime to age the terracotta pots.
 For the DIY go to How to Make Vintage Garden Pots.